 They said that there is no “goal” and dogs need money infinitely.

 It’s true that there will always be dogs in need, thus “dogs” in general will always need money.
 But that’s not what we were talking about…we were talking about this specific dog.
 This one dog does not need infinite money.
-And if he receives too much, then other dogs that have bigger emergencies will go without…remember, the charity pot is very small here.
+And if he receives too much, then other dogs that have bigger emergencies will go without…remember, the charity pot is very small here and the needs are great.

 Some people from the mob also said that it’s impossible to calculate the costs of services for specific dogs.
 Even Bery said that, which was surprising, because it’s wrong and she should know that because apparently she brings dogs to veterinarian clinics often.